andreeaiana/geneg/README.md

 GeNeG is a knowledge graph constructed from news articles on the topic of refugees and migration, collected from German online media outlets.
 GeNeG contains rich textual and metadata information, as well as named entities extracted from the articles' content and metadata and linked to Wikidata.
 The graph is expanded with up to three-hop neighbors from Wikidata of the initial set of linked entities.

 ### Features
-GeNeG comes in three flavours:
+GeNeG comes in three flavors:
-- **Base GeNeG**: contains textual information, metadata, and linked entities extracted from the articles.
+- **Base GeNeG**: contains textual information, metadata, and entities extracted from the articles.
 - **Entities GeNeG**: derived from the Base GeNeG by removing all literal nodes, it contains only resources and it is enriched with three-hop Wikidata neighbors of the entities extracted from the articles.
 - **Complete GeNeG**: the combination of the Base and Entities GeNeG, it contains both literals and resources.